Vinamra-21/DeepFake-Video-Detection/README.md

 # DeepFake-Video-Detection

 A deep learning-based system for detecting manipulated and synthetic videos (deepfakes).
-For trained weights email me at gargvinamra21@gmail.com
+<br>For trained weights email me at gargvinamra21@gmail.com

 ## Overview